fpvandoorn/lean2/hott/hit/hit.md

 hit
 ===

-Declaration and theorems of higher inductive types in Lean.
+Declaration andDefinitions of higher inductive types in Lean.
 We take two higher inductive types (hits) as primitive notions in Lean.
 We define all other hits in terms of these two hits.
 The hits which are primitive are n-truncation and quotients.
-These are defined in [init.hit](../init/hit.hlean) and they have definitional computation rules on the point constructors.
+These are defined in [init.hit](../init/hit.hlean) and they haveDefinitional computation rules on the point constructors.

 Here we find hits related to the basic structure theory of HoTT.
 The